Adilur Rahman Khan

 Adilur Rahman Khan (born 2 July 1961 in Munshiganj or Bikrampur) is a human rights activist and the founder of Odhikar, a human rights organisation.
-He is a lawyer and former Deputy Attorney General for Bangladesh.
-Since October 2022, Adilur Rahman Khan has been one of the Secretaries General of the International Federation for Human Rights (FIDH).
-He has been serving as an adviser to the Interim government of Bangladesh since August 2024.
+He is a lawyer and former deputy attorney general for Bangladesh.
+Since October 2022, Adilur Rahman Khan has been one of the secretaries general of the International Federation for Human Rights (FIDH).
+He was an adviser to the interim government of Bangladesh.

 Early life

 Khan studied law at the University of Dhaka.
 He was part of the democratic movement against Lieutenant General Hussain Muhammad Ershad.
-He earned his masters in law degrees from the University of Dhaka and Vrije Universiteit Brussel.
+He earned his two master's degrees in law from the University of Dhaka and Vrije Universiteit Brussel.

 Career

 Khan and several other members of civil society founded the human rights organisation Odhikar on 10 October 1994.

-Khan is a former Deputy Attorney General of Bangladesh.
+Khan is a former deputy attorney general of Bangladesh.
 In December 2005, he represented the government of Bangladesh in a ruling where the High Court asked the government to explain its failure to protect the judiciary bomb attacks by Islamist militants.
 He resigned from the post on 14 May 2007.

-In 2013, a case was filed against Khan for 'spreading confusion' about the death toll in the operation to remove Hefazat-e-Islam Bangladesh, an Islamist extremist organization, leaders and activists during the 2013 Shapla Square protests in Dhaka.
-On 10 August 2013, at 10:30 pm, Khan was detained by Detective Branch.
+In 2013, a case was filed against Khan for 'spreading confusion' about the death toll in the operation to remove Hefazat-e-Islam Bangladesh, an Islamist organization, leaders and activists during the 2013 Shapla Square protests in Dhaka.
+On 10 August 2013, at 10:30 pm, Khan was detained by the Detective Branch.
 He was detained under Section 54 of the Information and Communication Technology Act, 2006 and denied division in jail.
-Canada called for his release through the High Commissioner in Dhaka Heather Cruden.
+Canada called for his release through their high commissioner in Dhaka, Heather Cruden.
 Numerous human rights activists in Bangladesh called for his release.
-Dipu Moni, the Minister of Foreign Affairs, provided a briefing to diplomats in Bangladesh.
+Dipu Moni, the minister of foreign affairs, provided a briefing to diplomats in Bangladesh.
 Justice Salma Masud Chowdhury and Justice Zafar Ahmed of the High Court Division asked the government to provide division status in jail to Khan in September 2013.
 In October 2013, he was released from jail after securing bail from Justice Borhanuddin and Justice KM Kamrul Kader of the High Court Division.
 In January 2014, Khan and Odhikar's director ASM Nasiruddin Elan, were indicted in case filed over its report on the 2013 protests.